J. K. Gibson-Graham

 J. K. Gibson-Graham is a pen name shared by feminist economic geographers Julie Graham and Katherine Gibson.
-Their first book The End of Capitalism (As We Knew It) was published in 1996, followed by A Postcapitalist Politics in 2006.
-Julie Graham died on April 4, 2010 from complications from cancer.
-Katherine Gibson is currently professor at the Institute of Culture and Society, University of Western Sydney.
+The two professors' landmark first book The End of Capitalism (As We Knew It) was first published in 1996, followed by A Postcapitalist Politics in 2006.
 The two scholars also founded The Community Economies Research Network (CERN) and the Community Economies Collective (CEC), "international collaborative networks of researchers who share an interest in theorizing, discussing, representing and ultimately enacting new visions of economy."

+Julie Graham died on April 4, 2010 of complications from cancer.
+Since then, Gibson has published some texts under their joint pen name—for instance, as co-editor of The Handbook of Diverse Economies (Gibson-Graham and Dombroski 2020).
+She has, since Graham’s passing, mostly published under her own name, Katherine Gibson.
+Gibson is currently professor at the Institute of Culture and Society, University of Western Sydney.

 Work

 Their current work involves rethinking economy and re-visioning economic development.
-They and the community economies collective draw on political economy, poststructuralism, feminism, and ongoing community-based research to pursue three major research directions:
+They and the community economies collective draw on human geography (especially economic geography), political economy, poststructuralism, feminism, and ongoing community-based research to pursue three major research directions: